VAlgoLang/valgolang.github.io/source/quickstart.rst

 Introduction
 -----------------

-Welcome to Manim DSL's documentation!
+Welcome to VAlgoLang's documentation!

-Manim DSL is a domain specific language that helps educators create animations for teaching students about data structures and algorithms.
+VAlgoLang is a domain specific language that helps educators create animations for teaching students about data structures and algorithms.

 Here is an example: